gonzarth/gonzarth/README.md

 ***

 I'm an award-winning data scientist based in Brazil.
 I hold a Master's Degree in Neuroscience, with focus on Artificial Intelligence, by the Federal University of Pará.
-Currently I'm working as a Data Scientist @ Data H, doing ML modeling in the context of Supply Chain.
+Currently I'm working as a Machine Learning Engineer @ Data H, doing ML modeling in the context of Supply Chain.

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.